TraderXylioner/MultiRequest/README.md

 ```

 this code sent 200 request (10 seconds per second) in 20 seconds and printed data as soon received the answer.
-library sent request while rate limit > 0, if rate limit = 0 library reached the limit there is a wait until the rate
+library sent request while rate limit > 0 on service, if rate limit = 0 library reached the limit there is a wait until
-limit is updated (every second).
+the rate limit is updated (every second).

 [JSONPlaceHolder]: <https://jsonplaceholder.typicode.com/todos>